Damuna/Notes/notes/Red_theory.md

 To do *password spraying*, you can put a file instead of the username, with the most common ones, and using the `--continue-on-success` flag

-To enumerate the users, use th flag `--users` or `--active-users` for ldap.
+To enumerate the users, use the flag `--users` or `--active-users` for ldap.

 Possible protocols:

 	- ftp
 	- smb
 	- ssh
+	- ldap
 	- vnc
 	- rdp
 	- winrm